Best foam roller exercises

 3. Glutes

-• Sit on top of the foam roller with your arms positioned behind you, cross one ankle over the opposite knee (in a figure four position), lean slightly toward the side you want to work on.
+• Sit on top of the foam roller with your arms behind you, cross one ankle over the opposite knee (in a figure four position), and lean slightly toward the side you want to work on.

 • Roll back and forth, using the foot on the floor to control the movement.
 Angle your body from side to side to work all the muscles in your butt.